wj-tan/demo-3-tier-app/README.md

     - "job\_type": str
   - In the data structure, we will auto-generate `emp_id` field.
 This field is not modifiable by end users.
 It is created while adding a new record or deleted at the time of record deletion.
   - The combination or first_name and last_name is unique.
 Meaning, no two employees can have same first name and last name.
-- Install MongoDB on the VM using the [method detailed](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/) in the website.
 - After installing MongoDB, create a folder where you want to keep all the required files.
-For example, employee\_db.
+For example, employee_db.
-- Download all the files under DB VM repository and copy it over to employee\_db folder.
+- Download all the files under DB VM repository and copy it over to employee_db folder.
 The files under the DB VM repository are listed below:
-  - MOCK\_DATA.json - contains the mock data
+  - MOCK_DATA.json - contains the mock data
   - app.py - Python file containing the application
-  - employee\_database.py - Has the details on how to access the database and all the required functions to handle database operations.
+  - employee_database.py - Has the details on how to access the database and all the required functions to handle database operations.
-  - employee\_models.py - This file defines the models for handling the data from the database.
+  - employee_models.py - This file defines the models for handling the data from the database.
 This aligns with the database collection schema.
-  - employee\_routes.py - This file has all the routes for the application.
+  - employee_routes.py - This file has all the routes for the application.
   - requirements.txt - Has all the components needed to be installed for the application to be working.
     - fastapi - component which creates the REST API endpoints and Swagger UI
     - uvicorn - Uvicorn is an ASGI web server implementation for Python